Methodology

 Built on OpenAlex

-Connect51 is built on OpenAlex, the open catalogue of the global research record — over 46 million works, with their authors, institutions, funders, and citations.
+Connect51 is built on OpenAlex, the open catalogue of the global research record — more than 320 million scholarly works, with their authors, institutions, funders, and citations.
 Because the source data is open, every figure we show can be traced back to its origin.

 Field-Weighted Citation Impact (FWCI)